NVision NV9000 Protocol implementation notes

 Levels

 NV9000 protocol supports 32 levels.
-However, unlike other protocols, each level has separate source and destination mnemonics, and can be locked and unlocked independently.
-Rascular Products do not support this and currently show mnemonics from the first level, and always lock and unlock all levels together.
+However, unlike other protocols, each level has separate source and destination mnemonics.
+Rascular Products do not support this and currently show mnemonics from a single specified level (see the PrimaryLevel option).

 Physical Ports vs. Device IDs